calimero-archive/docs/docs/getting_started/explorer.md

 ## Blocks

-Blocks serve as a record of transactions and other network activity.
+Blocks serve as a record of transactions.
 Each block in the private shard contains a unique cryptographic hash of the previous block in the chain, which creates a secure and tamper-proof record of all network activity.
 As new transactions are submitted to the network, they are validated by the network's validators and added to a new block in the chain.
 Once the block is validated, it is added to the private shard and becomes part of the network's transaction history.

 ![](../../static/img/blocks.png)

 By clicking on any of the blocks, you'll be able to have an overview of:

 - date the transactions occured
-- account author of transaction
+- author of transaction
 - status of the transaction
 - block and parent hash
 - transaction amount